InternetMaximalism/mining-message/message2.md

 We don't know if people could call this premine or if people don't call this premine because it was published to have potential competitions, but we secured almost 30% of the max supply by the mining.
 The large part of that 30% will be donated to the treasury, so we don't keep all of them.
 Let us publish the detail including the locking period soon.

 All the token cames from mining.
 No exception.
-It should not be so linkable actually and it's using zkp to unlink since the reward amount can make many information to reveal the deposit.
+It should not be so linkable actually and it's using zkp to unlink it from a withdraw address since the reward amount can make many information to reveal the deposit.
 But this time, the CLI should have been simple to use.
 That's the only the reason why the withdraw address is the claim address in today's CLI.

 >but it is obvious that after INTMAX reaches TGE